forrestbao/PythonClass/Labs/advanced.md

 |11|5| `is_square(11,5)` is the same as `is_square(6,7) ` |
 |6|7|  `is_square(6,7)` is the same as `is_square(-1,9) ` |
 |-1 |9|   base case. n false below 0.
 Return False   |

+Do NOT use any loops, or direct methods to get square root (such as `**0.5` or import the `math` module).

+## Bonus:
+For the recursion problem above, if you can get it done with or under 5 lines, you get one more point.
+Hint: you don't need one if and one else for the two base cases.
+They can be merged into one.